-The Group, through NTC, entered into a 10-year unsecured term loan facility with a third party local bank for ₱650.00 million to finance its building refurbishment and/or expansion.
+The Group, through NTC, entered into a 10-year unsecured term loan facility with a third party local bank for P650.00 million to finance its building refurbishment and/or expansion.
 The principal payments will be made in 28 quarterly payments starting May 2022.
-As of December 31, 2021, total drawdown from the long-term loan facility amounted to ₱380 million, which are subject to a 5.5% fixed rate.
+As of December 31, 2020, total drawdown from the long-term loan facility amounted to P380 million.
+The P300 million is subject to 5.5% fixed rate and the P80 million is subject to annual repricing based on higher of 5.5%.